Great Britain women's national artistic gymnastics team

 The Great Britain women's national artistic gymnastics team represents Great Britain in FIG international competitions.
 After winning the bronze medal at the 1928 Olympics, the British team have placed consistently well in modern-day 21st-century artistic gymnastics.
-In October 2015, they won their first team World medal, taking home a bronze medal.
+In October 2015, they won their first World Championships team medal, taking home a bronze.
+They won a second Olympic team bronze at the 2020 Olympic Games.
+The following year the team took silver at the 2022 World Championships.

 History

-Great Britain has participated in the Olympic Games women's team competition 13 times.
+Great Britain has participated in the Olympic Games women's team competition 14 times.
 It has won two bronze medals, at the 1928 and the 2020 Olympic Games.
-The team has also made 22 appearances at the World Artistic Gymnastics Championships.
+The team has also made 27 appearances at the World Artistic Gymnastics Championships.